Your development workstation needs to have at least 8GB RAM or more to be able to build the Rocket.Chat's source code.

 Regression: Fix not being able to mark room as readRegression: Add missing field to `users` endpoint

-Use a second tag to group entries on the changelog, we currently use it only for the Enterprise items but we are going to expand it's usage soon, please do not use it until we create a pattern for it.
+Use a second tag to group entries on the changelog.
+We currently use it only for Enterprise and Apps items, but we are going to expand its usage soon.
+If you're not sure about which one to use, you most likely do not need to use a second tag.
+We're still coming up with a pattern for it.

 For those PRs that aren't important for the end-user, we are working on a better pattern, but for now please use the same tags, use them without the brackets and in camel case: